cade-vs/perl-time-progress/README.md

         %9b  --  9-chars wide bar
         %b   -- 79-chars wide bar (default)

-Parameters can be ommited and then default format set with __attr__ will be used.
+Parameters can be omitted and then default format set with __attr__ will be used.

 Sequences 'L', 'l', 'E' and 'e' can have width also: